mortenjc/Q1/docs/source/running.rst

 .. code-block:: console

-  > python3 emulator.py -n -d   # no instr. decode, no hexdump
+  > python3 emulator.py         # no instr. decode, no hexdump

 Typed-in keys are passed to the Q1 system via fake interrupts.
 Characters are echoed to the display, so you can see what you are doing,